A Note from Susan —

 Photo by Suzan A Kendall

+2024.
+Another election year.
+Scott and I began talking about Round 2.
+We face the same questions in 2025 but with even more urgency.
 How did we arrive at this moment in America?
 How and when did Fear take the reins?
-And what are we doing, or not doing, to stop and change?
+And what are we doing, or not doing, to stop this pendulum swing towards autocracy?
+Turning again to Brecht, to resistance.
+We still do not know where it will take us!”

 - Susan